Australian Employment Surges, Supporting Further Rate Hikes

 Musk Loses World’s Richest Title to Arnault With Tesla Unwinding

-The economy added 64,000 roles in November from the prior month, well in advance of the forecast 19,000 gain, Australian Bureau of Statistics data showed Thursday.
-The participation rate climbed to 66.8%, matching a record set earlier in the year, while unemployment stayed at 3.4%.
+Government bond yields rose after the economy added 64,000 roles, trumping a forecast 19,000 gain, official data showed Thursday.
+The participation rate climbed to 66.8%, matching a record, while unemployment stayed at 3.4%.

-Australian government bond yields and the currency rose after the release, which suggested the economy is so far weathering the sharpest monetary tightening in 33 years.
-The result is also a positive signal for wages growth that finally breached 3% last quarter, the strongest outcome since early 2013.
+The report highlights the resilience of developed-world labor markets to rapid rate rises, increasing the likelihood central banks will have to drive borrowing costs even higher to prevent elevated inflation becoming entrenched.

-The jump in hiring “is consistent with other labor market indicators showing continuing growth through 2022,” Bjorn Jarvis, head of labor statistics at the ABS, said in a statement.
-“Hours worked are also well above pre-pandemic levels.”
+The Reserve Bank of Australia has hiked by 3 percentage points since May, its sharpest annual tightening cycle since 1989, and economists reckon it will push the cash rate to a peak of 3.6% in 2023, from the current 3.1%.

-The strength of the labor market is a key reason the central bank reckons it can engineer a soft landing in the A$2.2 trillion ($1.5 trillion) economy as it tightens to rein in inflation.
-The RBA expects unemployment will remain around 3.4%-3.5% through mid-2023.
+Labor market strength is a key reason the RBA reckons it can avoid a recession in the A$2.2 trillion ($1.5 trillion) economy even as it tightens sharply.
+The RBA expects unemployment will remain around 3.4%-3.5% through mid-2023 and wage growth is seen edging up, but staying below 4% through end-2024.

-Key to that outlook is elevated job vacancies across the economy, though there are also signs that hiring activity is beginning to cool.
-Separate data from jobs website Seek showed advertisements declined 4.9% in November from the prior month, driven by hospitality and tourism, IT and office support.
+“If wage growth can remain benign, Australia faces a vary good chance of getting away with only a soft landing in 2023, even if the US economy tumbles into recession,” Bassanese said.

-SEEK’s ANZ Managing Director Kendra Banks expects “employment demand and supply to remain quiet in December and January as businesses and candidates regroup ahead of the new working year.”
+Chair Jerome Powell said overnight the Federal Reserve has more work to do after raising its key rate by 50 basis points to a 4.25% to 4.5% target range, and projecting it would end next year at 5.1%.
+Earlier this month, data showed US employers added more jobs than forecast and wages surged.

 Today’s report also showed: